-Parallax: The technique creates an illusion of depth when the background images move slowly vis-a-vis the ones in the foreground.
+The parallax technique creates an illusion of depth when the background images move slowly vis-a-vis the ones in the foreground.
 Since heavy 3D graphics can slow down the loading of a website, parallax can offer a virtual immersive experience to the user in a 2D environment.
-The technique can be leveraged by the website design services to enhance the user attention on a product or service thereby encouraging him or her to stay longer on a page.
+The technique can be leveraged by the website design services to enhance the users’ attention on a product or service thereby encouraging them to stay longer on a page.

 The year 2019 will see the continuation of trends like flat design but will incorporate more design elements like broken grids, organic design, micro interactions etc. With competition getting more intense by the day, your business should have an online presence that is trendy, attractive, and user friendly.
 To achieve the same, it is better to incorporate the website design trends of 2019 – inhouse or by engaging an experienced website design company.